Long time and large crowd dynamics of discrete Cucker-Smale alignment models: Long time dynamics

-\end{theorem} We emphasize that the bound \eqref{eq:etaresult} applies to C-S dynamics with general communication, $\{m_j(t)\phi_{ij}\}$, which need \emph{not} be symmetric, as it allows for time-dependent masses.
+We emphasize that the bound \eqref{eq:kapparesult} applies to C-S dynamics with general communication, $\{m_j(t)\phi_{ij}\}$, which need \emph{not} be symmetric, as it allows for time-dependent masses.
 In particular, it applies to both the Cucker-Smale alignment model with symmetric interactions, \eqref{eq:equiCS}, $m_j=\nicefrac{1}{N}$ and the Motsch-Tadmor alignment model with non-symmetric, time-dependent interactions \eqref{eq:MT}, $m_i(t)=\frac{1}{L}\deg_i(t)$.
+In case of a uniform-in-time lower bound $\erg\big({\mathbb A}(t_k)\big)\geq \eta>0$, e.g., see the particular case of all-to-all connectivity in \eqref{eq:refined}, we end up with the exponential decay

 \begin{remark}[{\bf Spectral gap vs. coefficient of ergodicity}] The role of spectral gap in the present context of connectivity of graph goes back to Fiedler \cite{Fie73,Fie89}.
 In the case of equal weights, the so-called Fiedler number $\lambda_2(\Delta{\mathbb A})>0$ quantifies the algebraic connectivity of the graph $(\Vgraph,\Egraph)$ supported at vertices $\Vgraph=\{i : \, \bx_i\}$ with weighted edges $\Egraph=\{(i,j) : \, \phi_{ij}>0\}$.
 The inequality \eqref{eq:laplacian} is sharp in the sense that